earayu/resume/README.md

 ### Quick Start

-Create a project on [typst.app](https://typst.app), copy paste everything in https://github.com/skyzh/chicv/blob/master/cv.typ, and all done!
+Create a project on [typst.app](https://typst.app), copy paste everything in `cv.typ`, and all done!

 ### Customize your CV